White label app hero image

 Context — What is a White Label product?

-White labeling is the process of rebranding a single product (or service) for multiple companies to sell as their own.
+White labeling is the process of rebranding a single product for multiple companies to sell as their own.
 This way, each company can focus on its business and marketing efforts without being concerned by the technical aspect.

 To make it work efficiently, a White Label product needs a design system to ensure consistency and avoid redundancy across various pages and channels in a standardized approach.